johnidm/yt-lb-audio/README.md

 python main.py pt
 ```

-The `corpus` folder was created with the labeled audio.
+If everything works, a `corpus` folder should have been created and it should contain the labeled audio data.